absmach/magistrala-docs/docs/user-guide/dashboards/widgets.md

 #### 3. Icons

-Icons help visually enhance value cards by adding context to the displayed data.
+Icons help visually enhance map charts and value cards by adding context to the displayed data.
 To add an icon, start typing its name in the icon field, a list of matching options will appear for selection.

 ![Icons select](../../img/dashboards/icons-select.png)